-Let’s talk about software architecture, how you come about them, how to make architecture decision and what influences them and finally how to categorize the different type of architecture.
+Let’s talk about software architecture, how you come about them, how to make architecture decisions and what influences them, and finally, how to categorize the different type of architecture.

 Approaches

-There are usually three ways to go with software architecture, besides all the none-functional ones:
+There are usually three ways to go with software architecture, beside all the none-functional ones:

-• (But it takes too long to implement, or the organization lacks skill knowledge, personnel to support it).
+- (But it takes too long to implement, or the organisation lacks skill knowledge, personnel to support it).

-• Successful: With a proposed solution that brings value to both the user (customer or stakeholder) and the organization (The company developing and supporting the software).
+- Successful: With a proposed solution that brings value to both the user (customer or stakeholder) and the organisation (The company developing and supporting the software).

 Looking at a new software architecture, it may not always be unanimously agreed upon.
 However, it’s often better to start acting on it rather than stay in an analysis paralysis mode.